VI. A good product doesn’t need dark patterns.

 German-speaking Users.
 Due to the demographics of our participants, the set of requirements can be considered to be valid for German-speaking Internet users.
 87.3% of the participants were German while 96.6% lived in a German-speaking country at the time of the survey.

-Before you receive feedback from users that actually belong to your target group, the user experience and usability of your website are both ‘good’ and ‘bad’ at the same time.* Through a good design process you can only raise the chances of user experience and usability manifesting as ‘good’** once the feedback arrives.
+Before you receive feedback from users, the user experience and usability of your website are both ‘good’ and ‘bad’ at the same time.* Through a good design process you can only raise the chances of user experience and usability manifesting as ‘good’** once the feedback arrives.

 * That is, the factors and of a linear combination with are unknown.